 When shopping for a rolling backpack, the most important consideration is the overall size.
 Mid-size options are about 21 x 14 x 9 inches, which passes as carry-on luggage for air travel and is usually plenty big for most laptops.
 Smaller designs are closer to 19 x 13 x 9 inches, give or take, and typically fit smaller laptops.
 If you need the space, you can also find some larger duffle-style options, which will be more like 35 x 16 x 16 inches.

 Like traditional backpacks, the outer material on most rolling backpacks is polyester or nylon.
 The durable fabric is often laminated or otherwise treated for water resistance.
 Nylon is often more weather and water-resistant, as seen in the Jansport Driver 8 Backpack.
 You'll also find hard-shell options, which are typically made of polycarbonates (PC), a type of heavy-duty thermoplastic.

 Rolling backpacks typically come with at least a few pockets, but if you need something specific, look out for extra features.
-This could be a designated laptop sleeve, a water bottle holder (there are two on the J World New York Sunrise Kids Rolling Backpack), key fob, secret hidden compartment, a file divider, a tech pocket, a cord port, zip-away straps, or weather-proof flaps for stormy weather.
+This may include a designated laptop sleeve, like our Best Overall pick, water bottle holder (there are two on the J World New York Sunrise Kids Rolling Backpack), key fob, secret hidden compartment, file divider, tech pocket, cord port, zip-away straps, or weather-proof flaps for stormy weather.

 How do you wash a rolling backpack?

-Traditional backpacks can sometimes be laundered in a washing machine.
+Traditional backpacks can sometimes be can be laundered in a washing machine.
 However, since the rolling variety has metal and plastic components, this method won't work.
 Like suitcases, most rolling packs can be wiped down with a damp cloth or disinfectant wipe.

 How should you pack a rolling backpack?